halo-neuroscience/api-docs/source/index.md

 ## Update a participant

-> This is the response from logging a stimulation event
+> This is the response from getting a participant

 ```json
   {